Oatlands Palace

-Palace
+The four-star Oatlands Park Hotel now occupies the site where the post-Commonwealth Oatlands mansion (Oatlands House) once stood.
+Within the core of the building are some surviving details for earlier stages of its existence.
+The former site of Oatlands Palace is down the hill towards the centre of Weybridge.
+This was once part of the lands of the same estate.

+Manor and palace

+Tudors

-Much of the foundation stone for the palace came from Chertsey Abbey which fell into ruins after the Dissolution of the Monasteries.
+Much of the foundation stone for the palace came from Chertsey Abbey, which was abandoned and fell into ruins after the Dissolution of the Monasteries during the Protestant Reformation in England.

 Henry VIII came to Oatlands on a progress in September 1514 and hunted stags on Chertsey Meads.
 He acquired the house in 1538, and rebuilt it for Anne of Cleves.

-The palace was built around three main adjoining quadrangular courtyards covering fourteen hectares and utilising an existing 15th-century moated manor house.
-A bed made for Anne of Cleves was described in an inventory of Oatlands.
-"Quene Annes bedd" had curtains of crimson cloth of gold and cloth of silver decorated with borders of purple velvet on the seams.
+The palace was built around three main adjoining quadrangular courtyards covering fourteen hectares and using an existing 15th-century moated manor house.

+A bed made for Anne of Cleves was described in an inventory of Oatlands: Queen Anne's bed" had curtains of crimson cloth of gold and cloth of silver decorated with borders of purple velvet on the seams.
 It featured 108 embroidered badges of Anne and Henry and their crowned arms on the tester and ceeler.

-Henry VIII married Catherine Howard in the palace on 28 July 1540.
-Henry's subsequent wife, Catherine Parr, spent time at the Palace as well.
+Henry VIII married Katherine Howard in the palace on 28 July 1540.
+Henry's subsequent wife, Katherine Parr, spent time at the Palace as well.
 Records of her writings include a letter sent from Oatlands to her brother, William, Lord Parr, shortly after her marriage to the King in July 1543.

-It subsequently became the residence, at various times, of Mary I, Elizabeth I, James I and Charles I.
+Henry VIII was less mobile in his later years and a special ramp was built for him at Oatlands so he could mount his hunting horses.

-It was to Oatlands that Mary Tudor retreated after her supposed pregnancy.
+Mary Tudor retreated to Oatlands after the end of her anticipated pregnancy.
 Her previous residence, Hampton Court Palace, had housed the nursery staff that was assembled for the birth of the child.
-The announcement of a movement to Oatlands (considerably smaller than Hampton) ended any hope of a happy outcome of the Queen's pregnancy.
+The announcement of the move to Oatlands (which was considerably smaller than Hampton) ended any hope at court of a happy outcome to the Queen's pregnancy.

 Elizabeth I employed her Sergeant Painter Leonard Fryer to decorate the long gallery with a woodgrain pattern in 1598.
-He primed the panelling with white lead paint and then painted imitation "flotherwoode", with gold and silver highlights on the mouldings, with arabesque patterns and paintwork of "markatree", perhaps resembling marquetry.
+After priming the panelling with white lead paint, he painted imitation "flotherwoode", with gold and silver highlights on the mouldings, and arabesque patterns and paintwork of "markatree", perhaps resembling marquetry.
 Fryer used "sweet varnish" to finish his work, chosen for its scent.